0xsequence/sequence-unreal/README.md

 ## Security

-You must provide an Encryption key of 32 Characters in length, in `SequencePlugin/PluginConfig/Config.h` contained within the following struct value **[FEncryptorConfig::Key]**
+You must provide a 32 character encryption key in `SequencePlugin/PluginConfig/Config.h` contained within the following struct value **[FEncryptorConfig::Key]**

 In order to prevent tampering with data you must encrypt your packaged project using Unreals packaging settings